 - 4 tablespoons of milk

-Preparation should take no more than 15 minutes, and the cooking between an hour and one hour and fifteen minutes.
+Preparation should take no more than 15 minutes, and the cooking should take between 1 hour and 1 hour and 15 minutes.
 But don't forget that the fruit will need to soak overnight before use.

 - Place the cranberries and dried fruit in a large bowl and pour the hot tea over them.
 Give the mix a good stir, then cover the bowl and allow to stand and soak overnight.

-- Take a 2lb (900 gram) loaf tin and grease with butter.
+- Take a 2-pound (900-gram) loaf tin and grease with butter.
 Line the bottom with baking parchment.

-- Gently melt the marmalade and butter together in a saucepan, then leave to cool again for five minutes before beating in the eggs.
+- Gently melt the marmalade and butter together in a saucepan, then leave to cool again for 5 minutes before beating in the eggs.

 - Spoon the mixture into the loaf tin and level it off.
-Sprinkle with the sugar and bake in your pre-heated oven for between an hour and an hour fifteen minutes until it becomes a nice golden brown colour.
-Prick it with a skewer or fork—if it comes out clean then the Bara Brith is ready.
+Sprinkle with the sugar and bake in your pre-heated oven for between 1 hour and 1 hour 15 minutes until it becomes a nice golden brown colour.
+Prick it with a skewer or fork—if it comes out clean, then the bara brith is ready.